What is a Loft? Definition of a Loft Apartment

 You can find a loft space in any style of apartment, no matter its type or size, but the presence of a loft space is not synonymous with a loft apartment.

-5 Pros of Loft Living
+Pros and Cons of Loft Living

 1. Expansive Feel

 Loft apartments feature generous square footage that feels even more expansive thanks to high ceilings and large windows with natural light.

 The open floor plans that characterize lofts offer flexibility when it comes to furniture placement; because they are typically wide open spaces, you can determine where to make your “bedroom” area and where to place your “living” area.
 You can even easily set aside space for an office area or reading nook.
 If your loft has a partition, you can get the benefits of open concept living while still maintaining a level of privacy.

 Unlike a traditional apartment, a loft apartment is guaranteed to have a unique look and feel with its industrial materials, which will add personality and visual interest.
 Plus, the simple, clean lines, high ceilings, and natural light give lofts a sought-after contemporary feel.

 Four Cons of Living in a Loft Apartment

 Because the living spaces feature less distinct areas, they’re not optimal for those who prefer separate spaces for eating, a living room, sleeping, and working from home.
 This can also make it difficult to live with a roommate, since loft apartments lack the privacy afforded by an apartment with multiple rooms.

 Because loft living means not as many closets, there’s a distinct lack of storage that can translate into the need to buy more armoires, dressers, shelves, and other storage essentials that would be more readily available in a traditional apartment.